Tables in GIS Geoproject report generator

 It’s not suitable for all cases, but it’s simple.
 Among the disadvantages, I would like to mention:

-Although this method has been used quite extensively in my author’s early templates and no problems have been observed, I recommend that you carefully consider whether it is appropriate to use this approach in your documents.
+Although this method has been used quite extensively in my own early templates and no problems have been observed, I recommend that you carefully consider whether it is appropriate to use this approach in your documents.

 The easiest way to explain this method is to use an example.
 Suppose we have a certain number of plots and need to generate the following table